 - If he is dehydrated (see here for two ways to determine if your cat is dehydrated)

 - He has any other underlying medical problems.

 - If the nasal or eye discharge changes from clear to coloured and thick, which means he has a bacterial infection.

 Medications should not be given to your cat unless your veterinarian has prescribed them.
 In some cases, your veterinarian may recommend the use of decongestants such as Benadryl, Chlortrimeton or nasal sprays to help relieve congestion.
-This has to be careful administered according to your cat's weight, and must only be carried out on the recommendation of your vet.
+This has to be carefully administered according to your cat’s weight, and must only be carried out on the recommendation of your vet.

 Never use human medications on cats.
 In some cases, your veterinarian may prescribe a course of antibiotics to treat any secondary bacterial infections which may occur.